 The Odyssey of Eradication

-In 1988, the World Health Organization launched what was intended to be a twelve-year campaign to wipe out the polio virus and end the disease for all time.
-Seventeen years after that deadline, and several billion dollars over budget, the polio campaign continues to grind on, vaccinating millions of children and hoping that each new year might see an end to the disease.
-A surprisingly resilient polio virus, an unexpectedly weak vaccine, uninterested governments and public indifference in those countries still afflicted by the disease, added to the vagaries of global politics, have meant that success remains elusive.
+In 1988, the World Health Organization launched a twelve-year campaign to wipe out polio.
+Thirty years and several billion dollars over budget later, the campaign grinds on, vaccinating millions of children and hoping that each new year might see an end to the disease.
+But success remains elusive, against a surprisingly resilient virus, an unexpectedly weak vaccine and the vagaries of global politics, meeting with indifference from governments and populations alike.

-How did an innocuous campaign to rid the world of a crippling disease become a hostage in geopolitical wars?
+How did an innocuous campaign to rid the world of a crippling disease become a hostage of geopolitics?
 Why do parents refuse to vaccinate their children against polio?
-And why have poorly paid healthworkers, trudging from door to door delivering drops of polio vaccine, been assassinated?
+And why have poorly paid door-to-door healthworkers been assassinated?
+Thomas Abraham reports on the ground in search of answers.